Top-Of-Tech/Coding-Discord-Bot/code_layout.md

 All commands for the client must be written in the form of cogs.
 Place all your cogs in the `./cogs` folder, and the bot will automatically load them.

 Prefix for bot commands is `.cs `.
-For ideas on contributions that you can make, look at `issues.md`!
+For ideas on contributions that you can make, look at `ideas.md`!

+## Files

+`bot.py` - File to run the bot
+`bot_config.py` - Contains sensitive info to run the bot, and is listed in the .gitignore file (You dont need to erase it everytime you push!)
+`bot_help.py` - Contains help for bot commands `database_config.py` - Contains SQL statements to create tables.